cybertk/csonschema/README.md

 $required: '-lastname'
 ```

-Both examples will lead to the same, having `firstname` as required and `lastname`
+Both examples will lead to the same result, having `firstname` as required and
-as optional.
+`lastname` as optional.

 ## Contribution